victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 #### Applied to Nodes

 **Node**: a structure that is somehow associated with others of its onw kind.
-A node generally carries an information inside itself.
+A node generally carries information inside itself.

 **Parent**: a node that points to at least another one.
 That is, it has at least one child.